SecwatchERS/mapples/documentation-payload/mapples/contributing/Tasks.md

     bool startSuspended = false,
 )
 ```
-This returns a new `Process` object (defined in `ApolloInterop`) which is distinct from the traditional `System.Diagnostics.Process` object.
+This returns a new `Process` object (defined in `MapplesInterop`) which is distinct from the traditional `System.Diagnostics.Process` object.
 You can subscribe to this process's stdout and stderr by adding an event handler to the `Process` object's `OutputDataReceived` and `ErrorDataReceived`.
 Once you have your event handlers configured, you can issue `Process.Start()` to start process execution, and similarily, `WaitForExit` if you wish to wait for the process to exit.

 Should you need to inject shellcode into a process, the `Process.Inject` method will inject arbitrary shellcode into the process using the currently defined injection method in the `IInjectionManager` implementation in use.